All Episodes

 I'm good.

-Isn't that a sign of not only a dysfunctional legal system, but a dysfunctional liberal government-run bureaucracy?
+Isn't that a sign of not only a dysfunctional legal system, but a dysfunctional, liberal, government-run bureaucracy?

-I mean the dichotomy there between pointing your finger too is considered a gun sign, drawing a gun, we're gonna eradicate those nasty guns, we're gonna go overboard on this PC in the elementary school.
+I mean, the dichotomy there between pointing your finger too is considered a gun sign, drawing a gun.

-But you know, if you're mentally ill and you've got suicidal tendencies, oh, and by the way, the guy had already bought guns against the law, so much for gun control.
+But, you know, if you're mentally ill and you've got suicidal tendencies, oh, and by the way, the guy had already bought guns against the law, so much for gun control.

-Uh come on on it, come on in on campus.
+Come on in on campus.

 I mean, it's absolute insanity.

-And then for the this report to come out and say, well, there really wasn't much they could have done, I think is a disgrace to the victims and the families.
+And then for this report to come out and say, well, there really wasn't much they could have done, I think is a disgrace to the victims and the families.

 So do I. Hey, thanks for the call, David.